-NOTE: If hiatal hernia is the cause of acid reflux, then it might be corrected by pushing the stomach back.
-Hiatal hernia is a condition in which the stomach is stuck up in the hole of the diaphragm.
-But this is not dealt with in this post.
+NOTE: hiatal hernia can also cause acid reflux.
+This is a condition in which the stomach is stuck up in the hole of the diaphragm.
+This is not dealt with in this post.

 Probiotics help cleanse the digestive tract and this process can produce gas, constipation, bloating and other harmless symptoms.
 Some specialists call this a Herxheimer reaction, and it seems to be one reason why people experience acid reflux when starting to consume probiotics.